josedtovar/csci401w-sandbox/Assignments/Assignment 2.md

 **User Story 3**

-Blaire - "As Quality Assurance, I need to ensure the chatbot gives accurate and quality information based of the users prompts.
+Blaire - "As Quality Assurance, I need to ensure the chatbot gives accurate and quality information based on the users prompts."

 **Constraints**